RikKraanVantage/ci-cd-training-vantage-2022/README.md

 # Vantage CI/CD training
-The idea of this hands-on is to generate a CI/CD pipeline based on this dummy repo.
+The idea of this hands-on is to generate a CI/CD pipeline based on this dummy repository.

 ## Setup